prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 ## Accidentally DDoS-ing your monitoring

 Whether you use a pull-based or a push-based approach, any time-series database will fall over if you send it more samples than it can handle.
-However, we have made the experience that it's slightly more likely for a push-based approach to accidentally bring down your monitoring.
+However, in our experience it's slightly more likely for a push-based approach to accidentally bring down your monitoring.
 If the control over what metrics get ingested from which instances is not centralized (in your monitoring system), then you run into the danger of experimental or rogue jobs suddenly pushing lots of garbage data into your production monitoring and bringing it down.
 There are still plenty of ways how this can happen with a pull-based approach (which only controls where to pull metrics from, but not the size and nature of the metrics payloads), but the risk is lower and such incidents can be fixed at a central point.

 ## Real-world proof